matthewfishermv/Statistics-with-R/Linear-Regression/Index.md

 ## Correlation

+*Code for this section:* [Correlation](/Linear-Regression/Correlation.R)

 Extending the concept of covariance, we can standardize the (x - x̄) and (y - y̅) terms by dividing by the standard deviation of the variable.
 Recall that x - x̄ and y - y̅ are called errors.
 You may notice that by dividing the errors by their standard deviations, you are computing z-scores [[2]](#references).
 The standardized quantity is known as the **correlation coefficient** or **Pearson's correlation** and it measures linear dependence between two variables:

 ![Formula for correlation coefficient](/Course-Content/Images/Equations/correlation-coefficient.png)

 Note that this is calculated as the covariance of the two variables divided by the product of the standard deviations of both variables.
-Thus the equation can also be stated as follows:
+Thus, the equation can also be stated as follows:

 ![Formula for correlation coefficient](/Course-Content/Images/Equations/correlation-coefficient-simplified.png)

 Correlation measures how closely related two numeric variables are in a linear relationship [[2]](#references).
 The measure is useful because it takes on a range of values between -1 and 1.
 A value of 1 indicates the strongest possible positive association between x and y.
 A value of -1 indicates the strongest possible negative association between x and y.
 A value of 0 indicates no association between x and y.
-An example of each of these values of *r* are shown below:
+An example for each of these values of *r* is shown below:

 ![Correlation coefficient extreme values](/Course-Content/Images/correlation-coefficients.png)